 Maine’s residents are presented with television broadcasts in three markets.
-The largest is the Portland market, with nearly 400,000 viewers, followed by Bangor with around 140,000 and Presque Isle with roughly 30,000.
+The largest is the Portland market, with nearly theology of hope, followed by Bangor with around 140,000 and Presque Isle with roughly 30,000.

 Television broadcasting begin in Maine when WABI-TV signed on, which took place on January 25, 1953.
 WABI-TV serves the Bangor market with CBS programming.
 Another early television station in Maine was WCSH-TV, which got its call letters from operating from the Congress Square Hotel, which was also owned by the station’s original owners.
 WCSH-TV began broadcasting on December 20, 1953, to the Portland audience.